Uranium

 Overview

-CanAlaska Uranium collectively holds one of the largest land positions in the Athabasca Basin with approximately 1.2 million acres in land claims.
-In total, the company holds 12 uranium projects.
-The company’s strategic investments have attracted the interest of major mining companies including Cameco (TSX:CCO,NYSE:CCJ), Denison (TSX:DML,NYSE:DNN).
-Prior activities have been with KORES, KEPCO, Mitsubishi and De Beers.
+CanAlaska collectively holds one of the largest land positions in the Athabasca Basin with more than 311,000 hectares in land claims.
+The company’s strategic investments have attracted the interest of major mining companies, including Cameco (TSX:CCO,NYSE:CCJ) and Denison (TSX:DML,NYSE:DNN).
+Prior partnerships have been with KORES, KEPCO, Mitsubishi and De Beers.

 Company Highlights

-• Holds an extensive portfolio of uranium and nickel projects in Canada, including projects located in the Athabasca Basin and Thompson Nickel Belt
+• An extensive portfolio of uranium and nickel projects in Canada, including projects located in the Athabasca Basin and Thompson Nickel Belt, has attracted the attention of Cameco and Denison.
+Recent acquisitions include:

 Key Projects